CIVA-Lab/DMNet_Rina/README.md

 bash allST.sh
 bash allGT+ST.sh
 ```
-### Training on a specific dataset of the Cell Tracking Challenge
+### Training on a specific dataset of the Cell Segmentation and Tracking Challenge

-Use the specific name of the Cell Tracking Challenge dataset in the variable `dataset` in the following line:
+Use the specific name of the Cell Segmentation and Tracking Challenge dataset in the variable `dataset` in the following line:

 ```shell
 bash $dataset.sh